abalhomaid/hdx_crawler/README.md

 ## Future work

-1. switch from scraping to using the HDX API to get the metadata
+1. Switch from scraping to using the HDX API to get the metadata
-2. use the Data Freshness database instead of the updated date to populate the time dimensions
+2. Use the Data Freshness database instead of the updated date to populate the time dimensions
 3. Schedule Scrapy to run frequently by either using crontab command or deploying the spider to Scrapyd https://github.com/scrapy/scrapyd
+4. Scrape data outside HDX such as Humanitarian Response Planning (HRP) and Humanitarian Needs Overview (HNO) PDFs

 value of indicator
 sector dimension